 - 1. Open the battery compartment as follows: - 1a.
 Position the unit so that its front panel rests on a flat surface such as a table. - 1b.
+Lift the unit's support to have a complete access to the battery compartment. - 1c.
 Lift the mobile part of the battery compartment screws and turn the screws counterclockwise until the compartment door is loose.
 Since they are captive screws, you cannot remove them completely.